Define a Service

 A unary method takes one request and returns one response:

-from aster.decorators import service, rpc
+from aster import service, rpc

 @service